wyomatthew/pickflix-docs/src/getting-started.md

    In your browser of choice, navigate to <https://requests.pickflix.mov>.
 When prompted, enter the credentials you created in step 1.
-Once authenticated, search for anything you'd like, and click "Request" and finalize the request on the following pop up.
+Once authenticated, search for anything you'd like, click "Request", and finalize the request on the following pop up.

    Note at anytime you can navigate back to the piece of media you originally requested and monitor its progress.